Conformal gravity: light deflection revisited and the galactic rotation curve failure: Introduction

 Despite this drawback, CG has additional attractive features, like its renormalizability \cite{Mannheim:2011Making} and the unnecessity of an initial Big Bang singularity.
 In fact, conformal invariance has been proven to be crucial to removing all kinds of spacetime singularities \cite{thooft2009,Modesto2016}.
 Moreover, in CG, when a matter action is taken into account, we can derive a conformal cosmology in which gravity is globally repulsive rather than attractive \cite{Mannheim1999}.

-An additional important topic is the investigation of the formation of the large-scale cosmic structure from small initial density perturbations; unfortunately, the work on this topic in the literature \cite{Mannheim:2011pert} is still too limited to enable the drawing of definitive conclusions.
-These studies would in principle be relevant to explore the possible alleviation of the serious discrepancy between the observed thermal properties of X-ray clusters and the CG expectations \cite{Horne2006,Diaferio2009}.
+An additional important topic is the investigation of the formation of the large-scale cosmic structure from small initial density perturbations; unfortunately, the work on this topic in the literature \cite{Mannheim:2011pert,R2} is still too limited to enable the drawing of definitive conclusions.
+These studies would in principle be relevant to explore the possible alleviation of the serious discrepancy between the observed thermal properties of $X$-ray clusters and the CG expectations \cite{Horne2006,Diaferio2009}.
 For the sake of completeness, we finally mention that solutions corresponding to gravitational waves have also been investigated in \cite{Myung:2014cra,Fabbri:2011zz}.

-In this work, we focus on the study of the {pointlike source} solution \eqref{solutionCG} of CG and its phenomenological consequences on gravitational lensing and the dynamics of disk galaxies.
+In this work, we focus on the study of the {point-like source} solution \eqref{solutionCG} of CG and its phenomenological consequences on gravitational lensing and the dynamics of disk galaxies.
 We {argue that} conservation laws imply that the solution \eqref{solutionCG} reduces to a Schwarzschild-de Sitter-like metric with $\ga=0$.

-{ To be more precise, in view of conservation laws, we claim that, although metrics with $\ga\not = 0$ can certainly be solutions of the CG field equations, they are not physically accessible from each other, unless we are not interested in defining physical quantities such as the energy.
-In fact, we show below that if one tries to define the energy by the most general and liberal framework available, the metric (\ref{solutionCG}) is isolated in the space of solutions, i.e.~one cannot define the conserved quantities of it relative to any other solution.
-This claim relies on the identification of the conserved quantity with the physical energy, so extra care is in order.}
+{ To be more precise, we are not arguing that $\ga\not = 0$ are not solutions in CG.
+We are arguing that, in view of conservation laws, these solutions are not {\it physically accessible} one another as defined below, unless one declares not to be interested in conservation laws.
+We shall in fact show that if one tries to define conserved quantities by the most general and liberal framework available, then a metric (\ref{solutionCG}) is isolated in the space of solutions, i.e.~one cannot define the conserved quantities of it relative to any other solution.

-This result obviously {would frustrate} the attempts suggested in the literature to describe both the observed gravitational lensing phenomena and the velocity rotation curves of disk galaxies with a correction term depending on $\ga\not=0$.
+That claim does not rely on identification of the conserved quantity with the physical energy, so extra care is in order.} This result obviously {would frustrate} the attempts suggested in the literature to describe both the observed gravitational lensing phenomena and the velocity rotation curves of disk galaxies with a correction term depending on $\ga\not=0$.